-- What specific experiences (honors or otherwise) in the past year have had the most impact on your academic and professional goals and life trajectory?
+- What specific experiences (honors or otherwise) in the past year have had the most impact on your personal, academic, or professional goals and life trajectory?
 Which future experiences will further encourage this growth?
 Please articulate specific academic and/or professional goals for the next year.

 When is this due each year and how do I submit it?

 - June 5th.
-You should create your new year-in-review every year between the end of the spring semester and and June 5.
+You should create your new Year-in-Review every year between the end of the spring semester and June 5th.

 - Your Year-in-Review should be included in your UHP learning portfolio.
 You also have the option of keeping it private by password protecting your learning portfolio or sending it directly to your advisor.
 Please feel free to take this option to keep it private.

-- Your honors advisor will check for completion during the annual progress reviews.
+- Your honors advisor will check for completion and give personalized feedback during the annual progress reviews.

-- Your final Year-in-Review is always the summer prior to graduation.
+- Your final Year-in-Review is always due the summer prior to graduation.